marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/cross-compilation-and-floating-point.rst

 emulation to work with floating point values, even when the host and target floating point formats are identical.

-The following macros are provided by real.h for the compiler to use.
+The following macros are provided by :samp:`real.h` for the compiler to use.
 All parts of the compiler which generate or optimize floating-point calculations must use these macros.
 They may evaluate their operands more than once, so operands must not have side effects.